prema-donna/baseball/README.md

-# baseball
+baseball
-A roto baseball helper program using multiple inheritance.
+An MLB points fantasy player scoring calculator
+Uses: Multiple inheritance, OOP, vectors, tons of parsing

-The goal is to output MLB hitters' and pitchers' total scores, no matter what categories are used or their point values
+The goal is to be able to calculate the number of fantasy points for hitters and for pitchers, no matter what the categories of a league and no matter what the league's scoring settings are.

+This app relies heavily on user input, which allows for great customizability, but creates a slightly annoying interface.